boalang/NR/experiments/Manual/README.md

 Following example shows a potentially misclassified sequence with protein ID `CDA34809`.
 Based on the tree we can only see that there is a super-kingdom violation.
 Based on the tree, we can not propose which of the two assignment might be the correct one.
-For all these examples we may find a most probable taxonomic assignment by looking at the clusters at 95% sequence similarity.
+For all these examples we find the most probable taxonomic assignment by looking at the clusters at 95% sequence similarity.

 ```text